 If your child has a congenital heart defect (CHD), he or she may need surgery within the first few years or even days of his life.
-At the Sibley Heart Center, our team of surgeons are leaders in pediatric cardiothoracic surgery, using the latest proven operative techniques and extensive research.
+At the Children's Healthcare of Atlanta Heart Center, our team of surgeons are leaders in pediatric cardiothoracic surgery, using the latest proven operative techniques and extensive research.
 Our comprehensive team of cardiac surgeons, pediatric cardiologists, cardiac anesthesiologists, cardiac nurses and pediatric advanced practice providers understand children- not just their hearts- and make it their priority to help them get well.

 Last year, our center performed 804 heart surgeries, including some of the most complex, with excellent outcomes.
 We perform pediatric heart surgeries and procedures including: